Regression Equation: Overview

 Regression equations can help you figure out if your data can be fit to an equation.
-This is extremely useful if you want to make predictions from your data — either future predictions or indications of past behavior.
+This is extremely useful if you want to make predictions from your data; Either future predictions or indications of past behavior.
 For example, you might want to know what your savings are going to be worth in the future.
 Or, you might want to predict how long it can take to recover from an illness.

 There are several types of regression equations.
 Some of the more common include exponential and linear Regression (to find out if the data fits a linear equation).
 In elementary statistics, the regression equation you are most likely to come across is the linear form.